AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/acsd-56858-role-permissions-display-issue-in-b2b-company-admin-panel.md

 <u>Actual results</u>:

-The roles do not appear correctly for the non-admin company user as per the DB records in the permission table.
+The roles do not appear correctly for the non-admin company user as per the database records in the permission table.

 ## Apply the patch